Osiris-RK/sc-profile-editor/README.md

-# Star Citizen Profile Viewer
+# Star Citizen Profile Editor

-A desktop application for converting Star Citizen control profile XML files into human-readable formats (PDF, Word, CSV) with annotated device graphics.
+A desktop application for editing and converting Star Citizen control profile XML files into human-readable formats (PDF, Word, CSV) with annotated device graphics.

 > **Note:** This README is for developers.
 For end-user documentation, see [USER_GUIDE.md](USER_GUIDE.md).